BMathieux/TRANSECT/README.md

 ## Overview

 The **TRANSECT** toolbox provides a framework to build, analyze, and visualize cross-transects perpendicular to a user-defined baseline in a Digital Elevation Model (DEM).
-It is designed to explore geomorphic processes such as valley widening, floodplain morphology, and drainage divide migration.

 TRANSECT constructs a baseline (e.g., drainage divide or river reach) and builds connected paths perpendicular to it using either geometric buffers or flow-routing along the topography.
 Each transect is stored in a structured object, with detailed fields for interpolated paths (`int`) and connected paths (`conn`).
 The object supports flexible resampling, statistics computation, and visualization.